FlintHill/SUAS-Competition/sda_viewer/readme.md

 The rough instructions on how to start up and configure the viewer are detailed below:

-1. Download and install:
+1. Download and install into the root directory, `C:/` (preferrably in 64-bit, if using a 64-bit OS):
 	- Apache 2.4
 	- PHP 7
 	- MySQL
-	-
+2. Configure the Apache Server:
+	- Edit `Apache24/bin/httpd.conf`, in `<Directory C:/Apache24/htdocs>` field to `Allow override`.

 ### Interop.
 Server Specification